Merry TEFL Christmas: Christmas Around the World!

 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

 Travelling is undoubtedly one of the major attractions for people to become teachers of English as a foreign language.
 After all, who wouldn’t want to get paid to travel around the world and tick places off your bucket list?
-But as much as we hate to say it, there are a few downfalls to this nomadic lifestyle, and the biggest one has to be time spent away from family and friends.
+But as much as we hate to say it, one downfall of travelling is being away from family and friends.
 Of course, we will make new friends but there are definitely times during the year when we just want to be close to those near and dear to us.

 And of all the birthday celebrations and festivals and holidays that we might miss, for many of us, Christmas can be the hardest.
 Which is why we want to introduce you to a TEFL Christmas!